eunos-1128/openstructure/modules/io/doc/mmcif.rst

   .. attribute:: struct_refs

-    Lists all links to external databases in the mmCIF file.
+    Lists all links to external databases in the mmCIF file as a list of :class:`MMCifInfoStructRef`.

+    Also available as :meth:`GetStructRefs`.
+May also be modified by :meth:`SetStructRefs`.

   .. attribute:: revisions